 Not being able to fully cover the costs is certainly a reason not to get another dog.

-Be ready to double everything you’re currently spending on your dog now the moment (and even before) you bring your second dog home.
+Be ready to double everything you’re currently spending on your dog now the moment you bring your second dog home. (and even before in many cases)

 The truth is that dogs aren’t cheap and it’s important to be honest with yourself about finances and whether or not two dogs can be paid for, for the next 15 years or so.